morsimha/icash-supermarket/README.md

 # iCash Supermarket System

 A microservices-based cash register system for supermarkets, built with Python, Flask, PostgreSQL, and Docker.
+Rent Review Reveal is a web application designed to help renters make informed decisions about apartments.
+It provides apartment reviews, ratings, and advice using a combination of user input and AI-powered analysis.
+The app aims to demystify the rental process, offering insights into apartment quality, neighborhood, and value, so users can rent with confidence.

 ## Features